Inteliboi/ShareX-Custom-Upload/README.md

 ## Features
 - Based in PHP!
 Run it on your cPanel!
+- Made by the one and only Intel#3981 on Discord

 ## Install
 1. Upload `upload.php` to your web server.